Find Affordable College Courses

 Beaumont, TX

-With a ranking of #8, Lamar University did quite well on this year’s best schools for electrical engineering students.
-Lamar University is a fairly large public school located in the medium-sized city of Beaumont.
+Lamar University landed the #8 spot in the 2023 rankings for the best electrical engineering programs.
+Lamar University is a large public school located in the midsize city of Beaumont.

 On average, EE graduates from Lamar University take out $20,031 in student loans while working on their degree.

-The University of Texas at Dallas did quite well in this year’s ranking of the best schools for electrical engineering students.
-It came in at #9 on the list.
-Located in the midsize city of Richardson, UT Dallas is a public college with a fairly large student population.
+The University of Texas at Dallas landed the #9 spot in the 2023 rankings for the best electrical engineering programs.
+Located in the city of Richardson, UT Dallas is a public college with a fairly large student population.

 While working on their degree, EE majors at UT Dallas accumulate an average of around $22,500 in student debt.

-The University of Texas at Tyler ranked #10 on this year’s Best Electrical Engineering Schools in Texas list.
-UT Tyler is a medium-sized public school located in the medium-sized city of Tyler.
+The University of Texas at Tyler came in at #10 in this year’s edition of the Best Electrical Engineering Schools in Texas ranking.
+UT Tyler is a medium-sized public school located in the city of Tyler.

 EE majors at UT Tyler take out an average of $24,598 in student loans while working on their egree.